ianyimi/musick/README.md

 # musick
-A cool app written in CSSIc
+A cool app written in CSSI